The Ever Elusive Search for Security

 Roman Polanski is no exception to this elevated Moon rule.

-As if in direct reflection of the Lunar-Plutonian themes involved with his first American film just 9 months earlier, Polanski’s wife Sharon Tate was just 2 weeks away from her due date when she, her unborn baby, and three friends staying with her while her husband was on business in London were all stabbed to death by crazed cult followers of Charles Manson in her own home on the evening of August 9th, 1969.
+As if in direct reflection of the Lunar-Plutonian themes involved with his first American film just 9 months earlier, Polanski’s wife Sharon Tate was just 2 weeks away from her due date when she, her unborn baby, and three friends staying with her while her husband was on business in London were all murdered by crazed cult followers of Charles Manson in her own home on the evening of August 9th, 1969.

 Sharon Tate was 26 years old.

 With the gruesome deaths of both his wife and unborn son a new layer of Hell was laid out for Roman Polanski to traverse.